OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ## Develop with Jakarta EE and MicroProfile APIs

-Liberty Tools editing assistance provides code completion in configuration and application files for Jakarta EE and MicroProfile APIs.
+Liberty Tools editing assistance provides code completion, diagnostics, and quick-fixes in configuration and application files for Jakarta EE and MicroProfile APIs.

 1. Open a Java or microprofile-config.properties file.
 2. To use Jakarta EE-specific and MicroProfile-specific code completion, press <kbd>Ctrl</kbd> + <kbd>Space</kbd> / <kbd>Cmd</kbd> + <kbd>Space</kbd> anywhere within the document.
 A drop-down list of completion suggestions appears.